Generic name: levonorgestrel emergency contraceptive [ LEE-voe-nor-jes-trel ]

 What other drugs will affect EContra EZ?

 Certain other medications can make EContra EZ less effective, which may result in pregnancy.
-Do not take levonorgestrel without telling your doctor or pharmacist that you are using any of the following medications:
+Ask a doctor or pharmacist if EContra EZ is safe to use if you are using any of the following medications: